MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-an-app-submission.md

 keywords: windows 10, uwp, Windows Store submission API, app submission, update
 ---

-# Update an app submission using the Windows Store submission API
+# Update an app submission

 Use this method in the Windows Store submission API to update an existing app submission.
 After you successfully update a submission by using this method, you must [commit the submission](commit-an-app-submission.md) for ingestion and publishing.